tejasmorkar/devscollab.github.io-1/README.md

 ---

 ## What's this?
-This website was created by the community of Devs Collab and is run by 100% by the community.
+This website was created by the community of Devs Collab and is run 100% by the community.

 ## Who can participate?
 Anybody!
 Think of this as a playground where no matter what your skill level, you can contribute to this project and nobody is going to yell at you if you make a mistake :)